skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 [^analysts]:
     [The best estimate I could find](https://www.espn.com/nfl/story/_/id/29939438/2020-nfl-analytics-survey-which-teams-most-least-analytically-inclined)
-    indicates that there are ~3 analysts per team, which in my experience is the bare minimum to turn around simple ad hoc analyses and maintain 1-2 ongoing projects.
+    indicates that there are ~3 analysts per team, which in my personal experience is the bare minimum to turn around simple ad hoc analyses and maintain 1-2 ongoing projects.
 And that's assuming there's at least _some_ infrastructure support around them so they don't have to do things like manage their